 Let your GP know if you’re getting help from anyone else, such as other doctors, self-help groups, family and friends, or natural therapists.

-Remember to provide your GP with your full list of medications (including over-the-counter medications, vitamins and natural therapies), and ask your GP for a general health check to see what else might be adding to the way you feel.
+Remember to provide your GP with your full list of medications (including over-the-counter medications, vitamins and natural therapies).
+Also, ask your GP for a general health check to see what else might be adding to the way you feel.

 Raising awareness for mental health

 If you need help, please make a booking with us.
-We’re open until 9pm on weeknights and 5pm on Saturday to give you all the support you need.
+We’re open 7 days a week to give you all the support you need.

 Note: This information is of a general nature only and should not be substituted for medical advice.
 It does not replace consultations with qualified healthcare professionals to meet your individual medical needs.